Creeslough: Seven dead after Donegal explosion

 - Published

-Seven people are now confirmed to have died after a huge explosion in County Donegal, police have said.
+Seven people are now confirmed to have died after a huge explosion at a petrol station in County Donegal.

-A search operation, involving sniffer dogs, is continuing as a number of people are still missing, with many others injured.
+A search operation is continuing as a number of people are still missing.
+Eight people were also taken to hospital.

 The explosion happened at an Applegreen service station in the village of Creeslough on Friday afternoon.